 I’ve never taken antidepressants, so I have little experience with them except as a bystander.
 My ex-wife ended up on a roller coaster with them, as she had side effects — what she called feeling “too numb” and “dull” — then would go off of them and would be subject to the spring push back described below.
 Readers who have or do use them can comment on it.

-We covered another neurotoxin for anxiety and pain in Saturday’s post: “The Latest Abuse from the Harma Industry: Benzos.”
+We covered another neurotoxin for anxiety and pain in yesterday’s post: “The Latest Abuse from the Harma Industry: Benzos.”